heartyhardy/mastering-coding-interview/notes/Algorithms/Sorting/insertion-sort.md

 ## Insertion sort

-Insertion sort performs well when the target array is almost sorted.
+Insertion sort performs well when the target array is **almost sorted** or **has few elements**.
 Algorithm picks an element and compares it with the elements to the left of it and inserts the source element accordingly.

 Note that this is a **Stable** sorting algorithm.

+Insertion sort is a **Comparison Sort**.

 | Best | Average | Worst  | Space |
 |------|---------|--------|-------|